temporalio/cli/temporalcli/commandsmd/commands.md

 The temporal operator namespace create command creates a new Namespace on the Server.
 Namespaces can be created on the active Cluster, or any named Cluster.
-`temporal operator namespace create --cluster=YourCluster -n example-1`
+`temporal operator namespace create --cluster YourCluster -n example-1`

 Global Namespaces can also be created.
 `temporal operator namespace create --global -n example-2`

 Other settings, such as retention and Visibility Archival State, can be configured as needed.
 For example, the Visibility Archive can be set on a separate URI.
-`temporal operator namespace create --retention=5 --visibility-archival-state=enabled --visibility-uri=some-uri -n example-3`
+`temporal operator namespace create --retention 5 --visibility-archival-state enabled --visibility-uri some-uri -n example-3`

 <!--
 * maximum-args=1